jpmartha/EggsBenedict/README.md

       }
       ```

-## Remove temporary image
+## Remove temporary image file

-To remove temporary image in `tmp/` directory, call the `removeTemporaryImage` method of the created instance.
+To remove temporary image file in `tmp/` directory, call the `removeTemporaryImage:` method of the created instance.

   ```swift
   sharingFlow.removeTemporaryImage { (result) -> Void in